 - Nucleus pulposus also known by the abbreviation NP.
 The NP has a toothpaste-like consistency.
 It is seen at the centre of the disc, within the outer ring

 So what is a disc prolapse (slipped disc) and how does it happen?

-The prolapse is a small bulge of NP just outside the outer ring of the disc that occurs following sudden injury, poor slumped posture or degenerative changes to the lumbar spine.
+The prolapse is a small bulge of NP just outside the outer ring of the disc that occurs following a sudden injury, poor slumped posture, or degenerative changes to the lumbar spine.
 (Research also suggests that degenerative changes to the spine start at lower lumbar spine levels.)

 In addition, it could be due to cell reduction in the disc, which leads to malnourishment.
 This can increase the stress on the NP and therefore cause low back pain2.

-A disc prolapse can occur at any age, but is more common in younger people and rarely in the elderly.
+Disc prolapse can occur at any age, but is more common in younger people and rarely in the elderly.
 It is thought that slipped discs in the lumbar region (lower back) only account for 5% of low back pain; it is more common for the discs to cause nerve root irritation3.
-The discs in the lumbar region that are prone to a prolapse (?slip?) are those known as L4/5 and L5/S1.
+The discs in the lumbar region that are prone to prolapse (slip) are those known as L4/5 and L5/S1.

 Causes: things that can cause disc prolapse (slipped disc)

 The main causes of slipped discs (disc prolapses) are listed below.

 - Tight piriformis muscle trapping the sciatic nerve (piriformis syndrome), which also has similar pain distribution but starts off from the buttock region; pins and needles, and numbness, may also be felt